 Update: Bonus food #10 Rice.
 I hadn't originally included this in my list, but we're using and storing rice and quinoa.
 Rice is a great way to stretch a meal and I add it in with beans for tacos and into soups.
 One caveat to storing rice for long term food storage is brown rice has a higher oil content and will go rancid and bad faster.
 I store a 25 pound of Jasmine rice from Costco and smaller bags of quinoa.
 All foods will store longer when kept in air tight and cool conditions.
 I prefer glass when possible, but food grade storage buckets with lids will help keep dust and bugs out.

-Awesome Deal Alert: This organic raw cocao powder *affiliate link from Amazon is on a really good sale at the time of this post.
+Awesome Deal Alert: This organic raw cocao powder is on a really good sale at the time of this post.
 I just purchased 2 pounds to add to my food storage.

 Thanks for joining the Prepared Bloggers as we work our way through 30 Days of Preparedness.
 September is National Preparedness Month so you will find everything you need to get your preparedness knowledge and skills into shape.